 Millions of kids are born in India every day into households that are below the poverty line, thus relinquished to a fate of bonded labour, child prostitution, abandonment, malnourishment and diseases.
 Hungry for food and starved of love, these children grow up despised for their social status.

-It was with the aim of bringing hope to these millions of hopeless children that the Metropoliton Bishop of Believers Church started the Bridge of Hope initiative in 2004.
-The Metropolitan Bishop Dr. K.P.
+It was with the aim of bringing hope to these millions of hopeless children that the Metropolitan of Believers Eastern Church started the Bridge of Hope initiative in 2004.
+Metropolitan Dr. K.P.
 Yohannan, was heartbroken by the great need of millions of children who lacked the basic necessities of life, and more importantly, hope.

 As time has passed and as the Lord has provided resources, we were able to open hundreds of centres in the neediest communities throughout India and the surrounding nations.
 We hope to be able to positively impact the lives of 500,000 children and their families and communities in the near future.